 Now inasmuch as the courses of action that men choose reflect either their ignorance or their bad will or their ineffectual self-control, there results the social surd.
 Then to understand his concrete situation, man has to invoke not only the direct insights that grasp intelligibility but also the inverse insights that acknowledge the absence of intelligibility.
-Still this subtle procedure has to be discovered, taught, learnt, Until the discovery is made and disseminated and accepted, man tends to regard his situation as a homogeneous array of intelligible facts.
-The social surd, which should be discounted as more proof of aberration, is regarded as evidence in favor of error.
+Still this subtle procedure has to be discovered, taught, learnt.
+Until the discovery is made and disseminated and accepted, men tends to regard his situation as a homogeneous array of intelligible facts.
+Thex social surd, which should be discounted as mere proof of aberration, is regarded as evidence in favor of error.
 Man becomes a realist.
-The dictates of intelligence and reasonableness are found irrelevant to concrete living.
-The facts have to be faced, and facing them means the adjustment of theory to practice.
+The dictates of intelligence and reasonableness are found firrelevant to concrete living.
+Thefacts have to be faced, and facing them means the adjustment of theory to practice.
 But every adjustment makes the incidental sins of the past into the commonly accepted rule of the present; the social surd expands; and its expansion demands a further adjustment.

-If this succession of ever less comprehensive syntheses can be deduced from man's failure to understand himself and his situation dialectically, if historical evidence for the failure and its consequences is forthcoming both in the distant and in the recent past, still it is far too general a theorem to unravel at a stroke the tangled skein of intelligibility and absurdity in concrete situations, Its generality has to be mediated by a vast accumulation of direct and inverse insights and by a long series of judgments of truth and of value, before any concrete judgments can be made.
+If this succession of ever less comprehensive syntheses can be deduced from man's failure to understand himself and his situation dialectically, if historical evidence for the failure and its consequences is forthcoming both in the distant and in the recent past, still it is far too general a theorem to unravel-the tangled skein of intelligibility and abandaty in concrete situations.
+From its generality through eling series of judgments of truth and of value absurdity in concrete situations.
+Its generality has to be mediated by a, a vast accumulation of direct and inverse when to and, a long series of judgments of truth and of value, before any concrete judgments can be made.
 And on what Galahad shall we call to do the understanding and to make the judgments?
 For the social surd resides least of all in outer things and most of all in the minds and wills of men.
-Without an unbiased judge, the truth would not be reached; and if an unbiased judge were found, would the biased remainder of mankind acknowledge the rectitude of his decisions and effectively abide by them?
+Without an unbiased judge, the truth would not be reached; and if an unbiased judge were found, would the biased remainder of mankind acknowledget, the rectitude of his decisions and effectively abide by them?